 Having spent ten years helping to build one of the most successful property investment companies in the UK I can say without hesitation that buy to let has helped many, many people achieve financial prosperity.
 But the golden days of being able to leverage a small deposit and make buy to let work are over for new investors.

 The recent tax rules introduced by this government have just put a huge hole in any revenue forecasts that a new buy to let investor might have and that avenue is looking less and less attractive as a way to supplement income

-In my opinion many buy to let landlords should never have been allowed to own a property in the first place and rent it out.
+In my opinion, many buy to let landlords should never have been allowed to own property and rent it out.
 Raising a deposit and refurbishing (or not refurbishing) a property leaves many first time landlords financially stretched and unable to maintain the property adequately.
-It's a mystery to me why the government has allowed an industry to thrive in such an unregulated market.
+It's a mystery to me why the government has allowed industry to thrive in such an unregulated market.

 Properties that aren't maintained properly, deposits that aren't kept in bonds; arbitrary rent increases, it is an industry where an unscrupulous minority can prey on the vulnerable.